thautwarm/flowpython/ReadMe.rst

 but it should be **located as the end**.

 - Q :Why did I bring "where" syntax into Python?
-- A :For **combined the expressions and statements** in Python and enhanced the readability of procedure.
+- A :For **combining the expressions and statements** in Python and enhanced the readability of procedure.

 See the following codes: